SanderGielisse/sandergielisse.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my academic web page!
-My name is [Your Name], and I am a 25-year-old computer science student from the Netherlands.
+My name is Sander (A.S.)
+Gielisse, and I am a computer science student from the Netherlands.
 Currently, I am pursuing my studies in the field of artificial intelligence, specifically focusing on computer vision at the Pattern Recognition and Bioinformatics lab.
 As a native Dutch speaker, I am fluent in written and spoken Dutch, as well as English.

 I am thrilled to share that I will be embarking on a new adventure in early 2023, as I begin my PhD program at TU Delft.
 My research will center around implicit image representations, a fascinating area that I believe holds immense potential for the future of AI.